tlmp59/nvim-config/README.md

 - [ ] automatically create a new file when telescope does not found --> should ask for user input filetype

-- [x] reduce loading time by loading plugins for certain file type only
+- [ ] reduce loading time by loading plugins for certain file type only
    - [ ] trouble
    - [x] telescope
    - [x] oil
    - [ ] quarto

+- [ ] create a script (user_cmd) to open current buffer file in corresponding defautl application
-- [ ] migrating to nord theme?
+    - [ ] search for how to change folder permission to read-only

 ~tmux